callyberz/redux/README.md

 ## Takeaways

-- Redux is a store management library,
+- Redux is a store management library

 - In `App.tsx`, we need to have a persistent reference to the store object.
 Otherwise, the store will be recreated on every state change.

+- `compose` is used to chain up multiple functions together for many middleware functions (sideEffects).

 ### Solutions

+- Problem # 1: store is recreated on every state change

 1. `useRef` is used to store the store object
 2. `useContext` from `StoreProvider`